 Yes.
 The most common objections are relevancy and hearsay.

 - You can object to a statement that does not have anything to do with the case and is, therefore, not relevant.
 Example: The landlord testifies that they arrested your father fifteen years ago for drunk driving.
-That is not relevant to an eviction proceeding.
+That is not relevant to the eviction proceeding.

 - You can also object to hearsay.
 Example: The landlord testifies that your neighbor said to the landlord he saw your son breaking a window.
 A witness can only testify to what he or she actually saw, not what someone else said they saw.